SAP-samples/partner-reference-application/Tutorials/15b-One-Off-Deployment.md

 Set up the trust relationship between the SAP BTP subaccount to the Identity Authentication service using OpenID Connect (OIDC).
 For more information, refer to the [SAP help about OpenID Connect](https://help.sap.com/docs/identity-authentication/identity-authentication/openid-connect).

 > Note: As a prerequisite for this setup, the SAP BTP subaccount and the Identity Authentication service tenant must be assigned to the same customer ID.
+If they are assigned to different customer IDs, configure SAML 2.0 as described in the fallback below.

 1. Within your SAP BTP subaccount, open the menu item *Security* and go to *Trust Configuration*.
 2. Choose *Establish Trust* and select the Identity Authentication service tenant to set up the OIDC trust configuration.
-3. On the Identity Authentication service admin UI, log on to the Identity Authentication service admin UI (URL: [IAS]/admin/).
+3. Log on to your Identity Authentication service Admin UI (URL: [IAS]/admin/).
 4. Open the menu item *Applications* and search for the application that refers to your SAP BTP subaccount
    > Note that the name typically follows the pattern: *XSUAA_[subaccount-name]*.
 5. Edit the application and change the following fields: